hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed Fluent Conversational Form with embedded hCaptcha.
 * Fixed edge case bugs with saving settings on a single site, multi-site.
 * Fixed network-wide setting functionality with per-site and network plugin activation.
+* Fixed a fatal error when attempting to activate Blocksy Companion Pro and Free plugins together.
 * Improved redirect when turning off the network-wide setting.

 = 4.15.0 =